Jo2003/cd2netmd_gui/help/NetMD Wizard.md

 ### DAO Mode (Disc-at-Once) ###

-* In **LP2 DAO** modus the whole audio data will be extracted at once, encoded in one peace through atracdenc, cut into peaces and transferred to your NetMD device.
+* In **LP2 DAO** modus the whole audio data will be extracted at once, encoded in one peace through the atrac encoder, cut into peaces and transferred to your NetMD device.

 * In **SP DAO** modus the whole audio data will be extracted at once, transferred at once to the NetMD device, and virtually split into peaces on the NetMD device itself through TOC edit.
-This is supported on Sony / Aiwa NetMD portables with any R or S firmware revision.
+This is supported on Sony- and Aiwa NetMD portables with any R or S firmware revision.
-<span style='color:red; background-color: #fff6d1'>For DAO SP I'd highly recommend the usage of a blank MD.
-While editing the TOC, we'll take care for existing tracks.
-Nevertheless, there is a chance to corrupt the TOC on very fragmented discs, which ends up in an unplayable disc.</span>
+<span style='color:red; background-color: #fff6d1'>For DAO SP I'd recommend the usage of a blank MD.
+While we take care for existing content, you might end up with issues on very fragmented discs.</span>

 > Note: In DAO mode when reading from CD all sorting and deleting from tracks done in the source window will be reverted before the transfer starts.